-The video below was shared by Irish dance aficionados Fusion Fighters and has already reached over half a million views.
+The video below was shared by Irish dance aficionados Fusion Fighters and has already reached almost three-quarters of a million views.

-He was such a clear natural that Oscar began to compete in October 2015 and in that short space of time has already brought home a massive 18 trophies and won four big championships including the All Scotland's (U6 Champ) and other championships in London and Dublin.
+He was such a clear natural that Oscar began to compete in October 2015 and in that short space of time has already brought home a massive 18 trophies and won four big championships including the All Scotland's (Under 6 Champ) and other championships in London and Dublin.

 Oscar’s Mom Annie Walters has said that his talents don't just lie in Irish dance but Oscar’s natural rhythm attracts him to all types of dance.